Sinn Sisamouth: Music career

 Music by Sisamouth and his contemporaries had become popular throughout the country.
-According to an interview in 1971, Sisamouth's song, “Champa Battambang", recorded in 1963, was the first content aired during the inauguration of the National Television of Cambodia, a subsidiary of the pre-existing National Radio in the mid-60s.
+According to an interview in 1971, Sisamouth's song, Champa Battambang, released in 1962, was the first piece of content aired during the inauguration of the Royal Khmer Television in 1966.
 By the late 1960s and early 1970s, the Cambodian music scene was further influenced by Western rock and roll and soul music via U.S. armed forces radio that had been broadcast into nearby South Vietnam.
 This resulted in a unique sound in which Western pop and rock were combined with Khmer vocal techniques and instruments.
 Sisamouth was considered a pioneer of these trends, moving from traditional Khmer music and romantic ballads to Latin jazz, cha cha cha, a go go, and eventually psychedelic rock in which he employed younger rock musicians.
 Sisamouth also made use of bossa nova and doo-wop influences.
 Sisamouth had become established as Cambodia's most popular singer and songwriter.
-Nevertheless, his popularity did not eclipse that of other singers such as Im Song Seum and Huoy Meas.
-He collaborated directly with Mao Sareth and Chounn Malay, among others.
+Nevertheless, his popularity did not eclipse that of other singers such as Im Song Soeum and Huoy Meas.
+He collaborated directly with Mao Sareth and Chhuon Malay, among others.
 He also wrote songs for, and duetted with, other popular Cambodian singers to nurture their careers.
 For example, starting in the mid-1960s he recorded many popular duets with Pen Ran.

 Sisamouth’s most notable duet partner was Ros Serey Sothea, and he is credited with launching her career.
 Sothea had been singing at weddings and other functions, later becoming the leading female singer in the Cambodian rock scene.
 Sisamouth and Sothea recorded many popular duets from the mid-1960s into the early 1970s.
 In later years, Sisamouth contributed songs to the soundtracks for a number of popular Cambodian films, such as Orn Euy Srey Orn, Tep Sodachan, and Thavory Meas Bong.

 Sisamouth's highly prolific songwriting became well known during this period; he is confirmed to have sung and written more than one thousand songs for himself and others (see Sinn Sisamouth discography).
 The true total may be considerably higher.
 His son, Sinn Chanchhaya, believed that Sisamouth sung/wrote roughly one song every day during his career as a professional musician, a period of nearly 20 years.
-In 1973 the music publisher Kruorch Bunlyhe issued A Collection of Sentimental Songs, which contained 500 of Sinn Sisamouth's songs.
+In 1973, his music publisher Krouch Polin issued A Collection of Sentimental Songs, which contained 500 of Sinn Sisamouth's songs.